ThomasGough-SQL/dese/README.md

-# SQL Scripts for Dese
+# SQL Scripts for Data Engineering and ETL Processes

 ## Overview

-This directory contains a collection of SQL scripts designed for database operations such as creating tables, inserting data, updating records, and optimizing queries.
-Each script serves a specific purpose to streamline database management and improve efficiency.
+This repository contains SQL scripts aimed at facilitating data engineering tasks and ETL (Extract, Transform, Load) processes.
+Each script addresses a specific aspect of data manipulation and transformation.

 ## Scripts Description

-1. **SQL 1.sql** - Creates the 'Customers' table to store customer details.
+1. **create_staging_tables.sql** - Creates staging tables to temporarily hold raw data during ETL processes.
-2. **SQL 2.sql** - Inserts initial customer data into the 'Customers' table.
+2. **load_data_into_staging.sql** - Loads raw data into staging tables from external sources.
-3. **SQL 3.sql** - Creates the 'Orders' table to track customer purchases.
+3. **transform_customer_data.sql** - Cleanses and transforms customer data for integration into the main database.
-4. **SQL 4.sql** - Inserts sample order records into the 'Orders' table.
+4. **aggregate_sales_data.sql** - Aggregates sales data to prepare for reporting and analysis.
-5. **SQL 5.sql** - Defines a view to summarize customer order history.
+5. **update_dimension_tables.sql** - Updates dimension tables with new or modified data.
-6. **SQL 6.sql** - Updates customer contact information.
+6. **calculate_kpis.sql** - Computes key performance indicators (KPIs) for business analysis.
-7. **SQL 7.sql** - Removes records of inactive customers.
+7. **data_quality_checks.sql** - Performs data quality checks to ensure data integrity and accuracy.
-8. **SQL 8.sql** - Adds a 'ShipmentDate' column to the 'Orders' table.
+8. **archive_old_data.sql** - Archives outdated data to maintain database performance.
-9. **SQL 9.sql** - Creates an index on the 'Orders' table for faster queries.
+9. **create_indexes.sql** - Creates indexes on key tables to optimize query performance.
-10. **SQL 10.sql** - Deletes the 'TemporaryData' table that is no longer needed.
+10. **drop_temp_tables.sql** - Removes temporary tables that are no longer needed after ETL processes.

 ## Usage

-To implement these scripts in your database:
+To utilize these scripts in your database environment:

-1. **Review & Modify:** Adjust table and column names if necessary to fit your schema.
+1. **Review and Modify:** Adjust table names, column names, or data sources to match your database schema and requirements.
-2. **Execute the Scripts:** Run each `.sql` file in your SQL database environment.
+2. **Execute Scripts:** Run each SQL script in the appropriate sequence to perform the ETL processes.
-3. **Verify Changes:** Check that the modifications have been applied correctly.
+3. **Verify Changes:** After execution, verify that the intended transformations and data movements have been applied correctly.

 ## Contributing

-If you want to contribute:
+If you wish to contribute to this collection:

-- **Fork the Repository** - Create a personal copy of this repository.
+- **Fork the Repository:** Create a personal copy of this repository.
-- **Enhance the Scripts** - Improve or add new scripts as needed.
+- **Make Changes:** Modify existing scripts or add new ones as needed.
-- **Submit a Pull Request** - Provide a description of your changes for review.
+- **Submit a Pull Request:** Provide a clear description of your changes for review.

 ## License

 This project is licensed under the [MIT License](./LICENSE).